pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       .. versionchanged:: 1.14.11
          By default, the image keeps its aspect ratio.

-      :arg rect-like rect: where to put the image on the page -- must be finite and its intersection with the page must not be empty.
+      :arg rect-like rect: where to put the image on the page.
+Only the rectangle part which is inside the page is used.
+This intersection must be finite and not empty.

+         .. versionchanged:: 1.14.13
+            The image is now always placed **centered** in the rectangle.

       :arg str filename: name of an image file (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.

-      :arg bytes/bytearray stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
+      :arg bytes|bytearray|io.BytesIO stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 This is the most efficient option.

+         .. versionchanged:: 1.14.13
+            ``io.BytesIO`` is now also supported.

       :arg pixmap: a pixmap containing the image.
       :type pixmap: :ref:`Pixmap`

       :arg int rotate: rotate the image.
 Must be an integer multiple of 90 degrees.
-If you need a non-orthogonal rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.showPDFpage` instead.
+If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.showPDFpage` instead.

          .. versionadded:: v1.14.11